-Despite foreclosures and home price declines, finding an affordable home is an ongoing challenge for working families in the 57th District.
+Despite foreclosures and home price declines, finding an affordable home is an ongoing challenge for working families in the 44th District.
 Families with low incomes move 50 to 100% more frequently in search of a home they can afford, so children must move from school to school.
-Homelessness is particularly troubling for children and families and the 2011 Point-in-Time Count found over 45,000 homeless individuals in Los Angeles County, 3,035 of whom were family households.
+Homelessness is particularly troubling for children and families and 2011 Point-in-Time Counts found over 51,000 homeless individuals in Los Angeles County and 1,172 in Ventura County; 3,035 and 66 of those counted were family households, respectively.
 Increasing options for families to afford a safe and stable home for their children will result in better outcomes for children.
 They will benefit from:

-- Less exposure to violence. - Increased school attendance. - Reduced stress, illness, and mental-health problems. - Having a safe place to play, do homework, and share family time.
+- Less exposure to violence. - · Increased school attendance. - Reduced stress, illness, and mental-health problems. - Having a safe place to play, do homework, and share family time.